Krazete/sgmprocessor/INSTRUCTIONS.md

 1. Move `Art Capture` into `image_processing/input`.
 2. Run `image_processing/gen_masks.py`.
 3. Edit the images in `image_processing/output/mask/shadow`.
-Create a nice silhouette of each portrait, using `image_processing/input/circle.png` to help with edges.
+Create a nice silhouette of each portrait, using `image_processing/input/circle.png` and `image_processing/input/circle2.png` to help with edges.
 3. Edit the images in `image_processing/output/mask/color`.
 Cut out areas that do not contain any information about the portraits' color.
 4. Move `mask` into `image_processing/input`.
 5. Ensure `image_processing/portrait_ids.py` is up-to-date.